All Episodes

 Heck no.

-See, this is classic example too.
+See, this is classic example two.

-Family research council called a hate organization by the Southern Poverty Law Center.
+Family Research Council called a hate organization by the Southern Poverty Law Center.

 The Southern Poverty Law Center is where the hate is.